Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 Mei 2026 18.40.47 UTC
+- WIB: Jumat, 8 Mei 2026 21.10.58 UTC
-- WITA: Jumat, 8 Mei 2026 19.40.47 UTC
+- WITA: Jumat, 8 Mei 2026 22.10.58 UTC
-- WIT: Jumat, 8 Mei 2026 20.40.47 UTC
+- WIT: Jumat, 8 Mei 2026 23.10.58 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: inspirational
+Kategori: friendship